isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/grants.md

       <br>With up to $30,000 funding support, this grant supports software developers to develop innovative solutions that integrates tax seamlessly into digital solutions used by taxpayers and/or harnesses IRAS' APIs.

       <a href="https://www.iras.gov.sg/irashome/About-Us/Public-Engagement/IRAS-Co-Creation-Grant/" target="_blank">Find Out More</a>
-  - title: Manufacturing & engineering
+  - title: Manufacturing & Engineering
     content:  |
       **Energy Efficiency Fund (E2F)**
       <br>E2F supports companies in the industry sector in becoming more energy efficient.
 NEA provides funding support of up to 50% of qualifying costs.